danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/smau_events/stage_smau_events/smau_events.md

+{% docs configure_smau_events %}

+This model encapsulates all activation events for the Configure Stage as defined in this GitLab [issue](https://gitlab.com/gitlab-org/telemetry/issues/53).

+{% enddocs %}

 {% docs create_smau_events %}

 This model encapsulates all activation events for the create stage as defined in this gitlab [issue](https://gitlab.com/gitlab-org/telemetry/issues/49).
 It reconciles 2 different data sources (Snowplow and Gitlab) with some common enabling us to calculate Daily/Monthly Active User count for this specific stage.